 Hosting your own Rust server gives you tons of gaming freedom.
 But the process can be long and tedious.
 Plus, if you do it wrong, the server may crash constantly, or worse, never launch at all.
 Fortunately, our team of experts has created this guide on how to host a Rust server to show you the proper steps.

 How to Host a Rust Server

 Rust is an extreme survival game developed by Facepunch Studios.
 Players have to battle hunger, cold, hostile animals, and other players to survive.
 The biggest thrill comes from inviting friends to join your server.
 But unfortunately, you may not get the best gaming experience without your own dedicated Rust server.

-Just like hosting the best ark server, hosting your Rust dedicated server gives you a lot of flexibility in gameplay.
+Just like hosting the best ARK server, hosting your Rust dedicated server gives you a lot of flexibility in gameplay.
 As the owner, you can select custom maps, define the game world’s size, and even invite others to join.
 The good news is that you don’t need tons of experience hosting a game dedicated server to set it up.

-Follow System Requirements
+Step #1: Follow System Requirements